 People of the renaissance loved their classical references.
 It may be that the bandora or pandora was named after the first mortal woman of Greek mythology, Pandora, formed out of clay by the gods.
 What is certain is that the name orpharion is a combination of Orpheus, legendary Greek musician and poet, who could charm all living things and even stones with his music, and Arion, Greek poet, singer and dancer for Dionysus, the god of wine and fertility.
 The scalloped shape of the bandora, and likewise of the orpharion, is an allusion to the birth of the goddess Venus from the sea, symbolising the bringing of harmony and the banishment of discord since she married Mars, the god of war.

 But the origin of the silvery-sounding orpharion was English and Tudor rather than Greek.
 Like its cousin the bandora, the orpharion was an invention of John Rose.
 A hybrid between the shape of the much larger bandora and the tuning of the lute, the wire-strung orpharion could play lute tablature without any modification and, like the lute, it had different sizes and pitches.
-Michael Praetorius gives two 8 course tunings, g’–d’–a–f–c–G–F–C, and the same a tone up.
-Praetorius’ tuning is identical to 8 course lute tuning, except that the lowest course on the lute would be D, dropped to C on the orpharion.
-If this is the correct, this is an 8 course instrument apparently designed to play 9 course lute music – basses F–D–C – and 10 course lute music – basses F–E–D–C – if it was practical to reach down and fret the usually open low C to play D or E. Alternatively, and perhaps more likely, the pitch of the 8 course orpharion’s lowest course was identical to the lute and the C was Praetorius’ mistake.
+Michael Praetorius gives two tunings.
+The first is 6 courses in g’, g’–d’–a–f–c–G, which is identical to lute tuning.
+The second is 8 courses in a’, a’-e’-b-g-d-A-G-D, which differs slightly from 8 course lute tuning as on the orpharion the 8th course is a tone lower than the lute.
+This is significant as, based on my observations above about the relationship between lute tuning and bandora tuning, Praetorius’ tuning is for an orpharion that can play bandora music without any modification by treating the orpharion’s 2nd course as if it were the bandora’s 1st course and so on down the courses, as well as being able to play 9 course lute music – basses G–E–D on an instrument pitched in a’– and 10 course lute music – basses G–F#–E–D – if it was practical to reach down and fret the usually open low D to play E or F#.
+This tuning would therefore be a neat compromise, enabling the musician to play the full range of available lute/orpharion and bandora music of the time on a single instrument.

 This instrument was allegedly given as a gift to Queen Elizabeth I, sometimes mistakenly referred to as “Queen Elizabeth’s lute”.
 It may be this very instrument that 17th century musician and publisher John Playford referred to in An Introduction to the Skill of Musick, 1687: Queen Elizabeth “did often recreate herself upon an excellent Instrument called the Polyphant, not much unlike a Lute, but strung with wire”.
 This has to be an orpharion, since the polyphant (or poliphant, poliphon or poliphone), an attempt to combine elements of all the wire-strung family, including the clarsach (wire harp), is far more complex than Playford’s description.
 On the right we see an instrument made c.
 1590 by Wendelin Tieffenbrucker of Padua, now in the Kunsthistorische Museum, Vienna, Austria, sometimes identified as a polyphant, though this is disputed.
 It shares some of the characteristics of the polyphant, described by Sir Francis Prujeane in a letter to the Countess of Rutland in 1655 as “an instrument of so different a stringing and tuning that it’s impossible to play what is sett to it on any other hand instrument.
 There are three rows of strings one under another, eight or ten small short trebles which ly under the frets, there are onely five strings stopped, and there are on it above forty single strings.
 Nothing can resemble the harp so much as it.”
 This description is very close to, but not identical to Tieffenbrucker’s instrument, combining the characteristics of all wire-strung instruments, but there is no agreement today as to whether it is a true polyphant.
 While John Rose’s 5 course “Cymbalum Decachordum” of 1580 is generally agreed to be an orpharion, this has been debated, too.